-- The ACRS will prioritise those people who have assisted the UK efforts in Afghanistan who face a particular risk from the Taliban, for example because of their stand for democracy and human rights, or because of their gender, sexuality, or religion.
+- The ACRS is designed to support those who have assisted UK efforts in Afghanistan and stood up for UK values, as well as vulnerable people, such as women and girls at risk.
 The Government has committed to welcoming up to 20,000 people over the coming years.

 - This is in addition to the ARAP scheme, which has already relocated thousands of Afghans who have worked with the UK Government, and their families.

 - The ACRS will be focused on eligible individuals affected by events in Afghanistan.

 - Eligible people will be prioritised for resettlement through three referral pathways:

 - Under Pathway 1, some of those evacuated under Operation PITTING, including women’s rights activists, journalists and prosecutors, and Afghan family members of British nationals, will be granted a place on the ACRS.
 Those eligible who were called forward during the evacuation but were not able to board flights can also be resettled through Pathway 1.